xfire/python-wmii/readme.txt

 requirements
 ------------
     - python 2.4 or greater
-    - wmii 3.6-rc2
+    - wmii 3.6-rc2 or greater

 install
 -------
-just extract the contents of the source archive to your wmii configuation directory (e.g. $HOME/.wmii-3.5).
+just extract the contents of the directory from the source archive to your wmii configuation directory (e.g. $HOME/.wmii-3.5).

 configuration